 Using our proprietary Virus-Specific T cell (VST) platform, we are able to target specific Epstein-Barr Virus (EBV) proteins that are present on EBV-positive tumors.

-Our EBVSTs extracted from patient’s blood are enhanced for anti-tumor potency, selectively activated and expanded ex vivo before infusion back into the patient
+Our EBVSTs extracted from a patient’s blood are enhanced for anti-tumor potency, selectively activated and expanded ex vivo before infusion back into the patient.

 A Phase III Trial Evaluating Chemotherapy and Immunotherapy for Advanced Nasopharyngeal Carcinoma (NPC) Patients